-Thackray Medical Museum, 141 Beckett Street, Leeds, LS9 7LN – Visit Now
+Thackray Museum of Medicine, 141 Beckett Street, Leeds, LS9 7LN – Visit Now

-The Thackray Medical Museum has a fascinating history.
+The Thackray Museum of Medicine has a fascinating history.
 The building itself is the former Leeds Union Workhouse which once housed the poor and homeless people of the city, and later incorporated an infirmary for the sick before then later becoming a fully-fledged hospital in 1925.

 In the 1990s it was deemed to be no longer fit for modern medicine and converted into a museum by Paul Thackray, grandson of Charles Thackray who had grown a small family-run chemist shop in Great George Street (Leeds) during the 1900s into a major medical supply firm, supplying drugs and medical instruments and equipment across the world.